 Level 1: The Borrower

-If you’re a borrower, you’re often in far worse financial position than the non-existent one although their potential for change is greater.
+If you’re a borrower, you’re often in far worse financial position than the non-existent investor, although your potential for change is greater.
 You usually make a bit more money than level 0.
 You have high debt because you spend all you make and more.
 Your idea of financial planning is to get a new Visa or Mastercard.

 You live in complete financial denial and have often come to believe the situation is hopeless.
 When you are depressed, you buy more and get more debt.